DAILY LIFE IN ANCIENT GREECE

 Ancient Greece produced some great astronomers.
-Anaxagoras (500-428 BC) realised that the moon does not shine with its own light, but reflects light from the sun.
-Aristarchus (310-230 BC) realised that the sun spins on its axis.
-He also realised that the earth moves around the sun not the other way round.
+Anaxagoras (500-428 BC) realized that the moon does not shine with its own light, but reflects light from the sun.
+Aristarchus (310-230 BC) realized that the sun spins on its axis.
+He also realized that the earth moves around the sun not the other way round.
 Finally Eratosthenes (276-194) calculated the circumference of the earth.

 The Greeks are also famous for their philosophers (philosopher means lover of wisdom).
 Among the greatest philosophers were Socrates (469-399 BC), Plato (428-348 BC) and Aristotle (384-322 BC).

 One of the most influential philosophers was Empedocles (494-434).
 He taught that the world is made of four elements, earth, fire, water and air.
 This view dominated Western thought until the 17th century.